Small businesses exist for many reasons, but they all share 3 common purposes:

-Proper accounting and bookkeeping are not always easy to do and can be time-consuming.
-However, an organized set of books and financial records is crucial to generating the right numbers.
-This includes:
+Proper accounting and bookkeeping can be difficult and time-consuming.
+An organized set of books and financial records is crucial.
+The process of keeping your numbers straight includes:

 - Determining the proper business form (C Corporation, S Corporation, Partnership, LLC, Sole Proprietor)

 - Creating and implementing an appropriate system of accounting and set of books

-- Monitoring the process on a consistent and ongoing basis
+- Monitoring the process on an ongoing basis

 Organize the Numbers

-The most common internal reports are tailored specifically to the needs of management in helping them to make sound financial decisions.
-There is no setlist or format for these reports.
-But, a few examples might include:
+The most common internal reports are tailored to the needs of management to help them make sound financial decisions.
+Examples of internal reports include: